theopnv/retromania/README.md

 Retromania is a set of 80's games and (modern) graphical libraries written in C++.
 It comes with a modular emulator, that allow you to play old games, because old games are the best.

-It has a few features for now, but will keep growing with time.
+It already has a few features for now, and will keep growing with time.
 The evolution steps are listed on this [Trello document](https://trello.com/b/lKQjqDIp/retromania).

 - Games :
 	- Nibbler (Snake)